meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 ## Closing Remarks

-The same process for adding custom Transforms and Model(s) would be followed if we wanted to extract and analyze additional Salesforce Entities that were not fetched in the Salesforce Tutorial.
+The same process for adding custom Transforms and Model(s) would be followed if we wanted to extract and analyze additional Salesforce Entities that were not fetched in the Salesforce Tutorial:

-We would just have to:

 (1) Add the additional Entities to the list of Entities to be extracted when `meltano elt` runs.